LinkedIn or LinkedOut?

 1. Look like you.
 Please.

-Ok, this one in my opinion, is the most important.
+Of all the LinkedIn photo tips, this is the most important.
 I know it’s tempting to use a photo that’s 10 or more years old, but you really need to look like you in your current profile image.
 Maybe you’re one of those lucky ones who hasn’t changed in the past 10 years, but most of us have.
 Embrace the person you are now.
 It’s not about trying to impress people with the younger version of yourself.
-Make sure you have an up-to-date photo of yourself and make sure it looks natural and not overly photoshopped.
-You honestly don’t want people wondering if the person standing in front of them is really the same person in the photo.
+Make sure you have an up-to-date photo of yourself ( no more then 3 years) that looks natural and not overly photoshopped.
+Would that person recognise you if you had to meet tomorrow?

 2. Invest time and money in a professional, quality photograph.